Ozitron/EmployeeManager/README.md

 The project relies on the following technologies and libraries:

 - [.NET 7.0](https://dotnet.microsoft.com/download/dotnet/7.0) - The latest version of the .NET framework.
-- [Prism](https://prismlibrary.com/) - A popular framework for building XAML applications in WPF and Xamarin.
+- [Prism](https://prismlibrary.com/) - A popular framework for building XAML applications in WPF.
 - [Microsoft.NET.Sdk.WindowsDesktop](https://dotnet.microsoft.com/apps/desktop) - Provides support for Windows desktop applications.

 ## Getting Started